+Included in the appendix is a Position Description for State Teachers Retirement Board Members that specifically addresses the following areas: Terms, Restrictions, Compensation, Principal Duties, Fiduciary Duty and Conduct, Time Requirement, Education Requirements and Required Reporting.
 Board attendance shall be taken whenever a meeting of the Board is convened.
 Any Board member not able to be present may submit a request to be excused to the Chair.
-A request to be excused shall be moved and voted on by the Board.
-This policy corresponds to Section 3307.06, R.C., which states in part, "... if such a member fails to attend the meetings of the board for four months or longer, without being excused, the member's position on the board shall be considered vacant, and a successor member shall be elected,"
+A request tobe excused shall be moved and voted on by the Board.
+This policy corresponds to Section 3307.06, R.C., which states in part, "... if such a member fails to attend the meetings of the board for four months or longer, without being excused, the member's position on the board shall be considered vacant, and a successor member shall be elected,...."